siph/blog/02/building_a_tiling_window_manager.md

 )?;
 ```
 We could use something like [polybar](https://github.com/polybar/polybar) to build a powerful and
 sophisticated top-bar for our system.
-Although for this example we are going to use the built-in dwm_bar
+However, for this example we are going to use the built-in dwm_bar
 which mimics the bar that can be found in dwm.
 What's happening here is pretty straight-forward.
 First we
 declare the styling struct, and then we plug these values into the dwm_bar.
 ### Keybindings